altruios/namshubettulpa/public/namshubettuple/restructuring.md

 ~She waited with dwindling hope.~
 'That did nothing...'
 `"Am I missing something?"`
-"Two things, one - you're still saying the command on the board - with your words..."
+"R::Two things, one - you're still saying the command on the board - with your words..."
 `'Okay - so thoughts?'`
-"You are going to learn to use more detailed questions if you use words.
+"R::You are going to learn to use more detailed questions if you use words.
 Which is why you need to more than just thoughts and words."
 `"What else is there?"`
-"A fair bit, now listen, everyone else is."
+"R::A fair bit, now listen, everyone else is."
-~Around her Martha realized everyone was silent - watching the door.~ "Martha - can you get a little more anxious"
+~Around her Martha realized everyone was silent - watching the door.~ "R::Martha - can you get a little more anxious" "M::What?"
-"What?"
 ~Everyone turned to her.~
 'Well, that would do it.'
 `--H();`